 After a week-long road trip through the great state of Ohio, I’m convinced that I’d like to move there.
-The opportunities to get outdoors with the kids in Ohio are seemingly endless.
+The opportunities to get outdoors with the kids and enjoy the natural beauty of Ohio are seemingly endless.
 There are more than 60 state parks in Ohio!
 (That’s not even counting Ohio’s extensive network of regional Metroparks.)
 Eight of these state parks have classic lodges where families can stay overnight to enjoy biking, kayaking, hiking, and swimming.
 Midwestern families have so many options for Ohio weekend getaways at Ohio State Park Lodges.
 Ohio State Park Lodges also make great Ohio Road Trip stopovers for families too!

 The Best Ohio Weekend Getaways at Ohio State Park Lodges